 Clinton Richard Dawkins (born March 26, 1941) is a British ethologist, evolutionary biologist and popular science writer who holds the Charles Simonyi Chair for the Public Understanding of Science at Oxford University.

-Dawkins first came to prominence with his 1976 book The Selfish Gene, which popularised the gene-centered view of evolution and introduced the term meme into the lexicon, helping found memetics.
+Dawkins first came to prominence with his 1976 book The Selfish Gene, which popularized the gene-centered view of evolution and introduced the term meme into the lexicon, helping found memetics.
 In 1982, he made a widely cited contribution to the science of evolution with the theory, presented in his book The Extended Phenotype, that phenotypic effects are not limited to an organism’s body but can stretch far into the environment, including into the bodies of other organisms.
-He has since written several best-selling popular books, and appeared in a number of television and radio programmes, concerning evolutionary biology, creationism, and religion.
+He has since written several best-selling popular books, and appeared in a number of television and radio programs, concerning evolutionary biology, creationism, and religion.

 Dawkins is an outspoken atheist, humanist, and skeptic, and is a prominent member of the Brights movement.
-In a play on Thomas Huxley‘s epithet “Darwin‘s bulldog”, Dawkins’ impassioned defence of evolution has earned him the appellation “Darwin’s rottweiler”.
+In a play on Thomas Huxley‘s epithet “Darwin‘s bulldog”, Dawkins’ impassioned defense of evolution has earned him the appellation “Darwin’s rottweiler”.
 [VIA WIKIPEDIA]